Professor Loretta Baldassar

 In 2004 I led an ARC Linkage Project, Vite Italiane, which examined the history of Italian migration to Western Australia and resulted in the development of an Italian migration archive at the Battye Library as well as a website: http://www.italianlives.arts.uwa.edu.au/.

 In 2008 I joined an interdisciplinary research team to examine the ‘Australian Diaspora’ on an ARC Linkage Grant, with a particular focus on Italy-Australia relations, including the recent ‘new immigration’ and 457 working-holiday visa-entrants of young Italian professionals to Australia.
+This research built on my previous work on transnational family relationships, with a particular focus on the role of ICTs.

 I am also part of a WUN University and White Rose Collaboration Network with Sheffield and York Universities to examine Migration and Economic Crisis: Responses of Brits at home and abroad, with a particular interest in British migration to Australia.